JordanCH05/VideoGameReviews/README.md

 As a user I would like to be able to...

+* View the list of Video Games so that I can select one to review
+* View a paginated list of videogames so that I can easily select a videogame to view
+* Click on a game so that I can read the full details and reviews of the game and I can review it
+* View a list of reviews so that I can select one to read
+* Register an account so that I can review, comment, and like
+* Leave a review for a game so that my opinion is heard and I can be involved in rating the game

 ### Admin Stories

 As an admin I would like to be able to...

+* Create draft games so that I can finish writing the content later
+* Create, read, update and delete games so that I can manage the site content
+* Create, read, update and delete reviews so that I can manage the site content
+* Approve or disapprove reviews so that I can filter out objectionable content

 ## Planning